 We’ve been hearing a lot about turmeric.
 It is in some of our foods- usually the yellow ones like mustard.

-Turmeric has been an important spice in cooking for thousands of years and more recently has been the subject of study because some believe it to be a truly important SUPERFOOD that enables our body to work much better when we include it in our foods than when we don’t get much of it.
+Turmeric has been an important spice in cooking for thousands of years and more recently has been the subject of our study because it has been brought to our attention in a number of ways and some believe it to be a truly important SUPERFOOD that enables our body to work much better when we include it in our foods than when we don’t get much of it.
+Also, there are companies that want to take advantage of this healthy-for-us root, so they package it, make claims that may or may not be true and run to the bank with your money while leaving you with more questions than answers.

 I like to go BACK IN HISTORY– way back to when God created our earth, the animals, plants, fish, birds– and of course man.
 Everything was done for our benefit and enjoyment.
 We have green leafy things great for salads and a wide colorful variety of solid things- carrots, beets, radishes, potatoes, and a great many with more than one color- turnips come to mind.